Small Business Phone Problems: 5 Common Issues and How to Fix Them

 The Proper Solution

-When you're on a call, the second caller hears: "Thanks for calling [Business Name].
-[Your name] is currently on another call but will be with you shortly.
-Please hold, or leave your details and we'll call you back within 15 minutes."
+"Thanks for calling [Business Name].
+[Your name] is on another call right now but will be with you shortly.
+You can hold, or leave your details and we'll call you back within 15 minutes."

-- Hold - Get connected when you're free
+- Hold — Get connected when you're free, with position updates

-- Callback - Leave details, get a call within specified time
+- Callback — Leave details, receive a call within the stated window

 The Real Cost of These Problems

-Problem 1 (Missing calls): Each missed call is a potential customer.
-Average job value × missed calls per week × 52 weeks = annual leak.
+Problem 1 (Missing calls): Every missed call is a potential customer.
+Multiply your average job value by missed calls per week by 52 weeks.
+For most small businesses, the annual figure is uncomfortable reading.

-Problem 2 (Voicemail issues): 67% of callers don't leave voicemails.
-If you get 10 missed calls a day, 7 of those leave no trace.
-No callback.
-No opportunity.
+Problem 2 (Voicemail): Eight out of ten callers hang up without leaving a message.
+If you're getting 10 missed calls a day, 8 of those leave no trace.
+No lead.
+No opportunity to follow up.

-Problem 3 (No after-hours): Evenings and weekends represent 70% of the week.
-If you're unreachable for 70% of the time, you're invisible to customers who research outside work hours.
+Problem 3 (No after-hours): Evenings and weekends represent roughly 70% of the week.
+If you're effectively unreachable for that time, you're invisible to anyone who researches outside office hours — which is most people under 45.

-Problem 5 (Can't handle multiple calls): Peak times are peak times for a reason.
-If you can only handle one call during your busiest hour, you're capping your growth.
+Problem 5 (Multiple calls): Peak times are peak for a reason.
+If your capacity is one call at a time during your busiest hour, you're putting a hard ceiling on your growth.

 Your 5-Problem Audit

-Score yourself on each problem (1 = severe problem, 5 = not an issue):
+Score yourself honestly on each problem.
+1 = this is actively hurting you right now.
+5 = genuinely not an issue.

 | Problem | Score (1–5) |